TrevorStubbs/learning-journal/401-dotnet/Pre-Work/readingandvideos.md

 - A set of libraries baked into Windows 8+
 - object oriented libraries the essential part of Win10.

+#### New to C#
 - what are out variables
+- pattern variables

+- local methods
+    - a method inside a method
+- deconstructors
+    - assigns fields back to a set of variables.
+- tuple support
+    - acts like a JS object
+- Throws
+- Nullable types

 ### Chapter 2: C# Language Basics